 Camping San Sebastian: Things to do

 There are no shortage of things to do in San Sebastian, whatever the weather.
-Here are a few suggestions:
+See below for a few suggestions and check out the video for a glimpse of the city in summer.

 - Don’t miss Monte Igueldo, a vintage theme park not far from the campsite with some seriously spectacular views across San Sebastian and lots to entertain young kids.
 If you want to go into town on foot, you can park here and catch the cable car down.